JohnMarzulli/StratuxHud/readme.md

 The HudConfig depends on the StratuxHud

+#### 7.2.1 Upgrading From v1.7

+If you are compiling from source code and upgrading from V1.7, some additional steps will need to be taken.

+First, you will need to delete all .pyc files.
+It is also reccomended that you delete the `__pycache__` directory.
+The `traffic manager`, `node_modules`, `lib`, and `aithre_manager` directories are no longer used and should be removed.

 ### 7.3 Ownship

 You may have the HUD ignore your own aircraft using a "OWNSHIP" functionality.
 The OWNSHIP value is set using the Stratux.
 The HUD retrieves the Mode S code set as the OWNSHIP and then filters out all reports so they are ignored.